turcuciprian/easy-countdown-timer/readme.txt

 Tags: countdown, timer, countdown-timer, short-code, easy, interface, time-zone, bold, color, name Requires at least: 4.6
 Tested up to: 4.9.4
-Stable tag: 1.9.8.1
+Stable tag: 2.0.0
 Requires PHP: 5.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A very easy to use and intuitive countdown timer for wordpress.
 At the moment it shows the number of days left to a given date As a shortcode.
-You can add infinite shortcodes.
+You can add infinite shortcodes and infinite live countdown timers in the front end, on your website.

 == Description ==

 [FREE FEATURE REQUEST](https://docs.google.com/forms/d/e/1FAIpQLSfiw4ZMZP_Zln4nzafFCnMF-uxBf1GpHh98qtTIh-X8uL-ZOA/viewform?usp=sf_link)

 A very easy to use and intuitive countdown timer for WordPress.
-You select a Ending date, and you can choose a color and a font size and the numbers of days left will automatically be generated.
-Everything done with a click interface, easy as pie.
+You select a Ending date, and you can choose a color and a font size and the numbers of days, hours, minutes, seconds left will automatically be generated.
+Everything done with a mouse click, select of options, easy as pie.
 Check out your admin panel menu at the bottom
 (search for Easy Countdown Timer) to get to the interface.
-You also have the option to set the timezone for the end date date to be relative to.
-You have a live preview to see the exact end date, you can choose hours and minutes to the exact date, you can choose a timezone to that date
+You also have the option to set the timezone for the end date date to be relative to and select a timer format based on various options.
+You have a live preview to see the exact end date, you can choose hours and minutes to the exact date, you can choose a timezone to that date.

+You also have a live countdown where you place the shortcode, based on the format you selected.

 [Report a BUG](https://docs.google.com/forms/d/e/1FAIpQLSdGkFUgA3uQcNrJl53AHmeKn0ubnfn1iX2oWOZ6-st04APWRw/viewform?usp=sf_link)